GoXLR-on-Linux/goxlr-utility/README.md

 ## The UI

-The Utility's UI is web based, and served directly from the utility to your web browser of choice (if configured, it can also be served to a web browser on another computer).
+The Utility's UI is web based and served directly from the utility to your web browser of choice (if configured, it can also be served to a web browser on another computer).
+The Utility also provides an 'Application' which wraps the web UI into a dedicated app.
+If you're using the Utility on Windows this option is presented to you during install.
 The UI design was modelled around the official application in an attempt to provide a familiar interface for those moving from Windows to other platforms, rather than forcing people to learn a new configuration paradigm.

 ![image](https://github.com/GoXLR-on-Linux/goxlr-utility/assets/574943/8f14bd2c-e67a-42e5-bd9f-b3cb367e171d)

+If you're running on Linux, the 'Application' isn't provided as part of the base utility installation.
+If you'd prefer to use it, check out the [GoXLR UI Repository](https://github.com/frostyCoolSlug/goxlr-utility-ui/), which provides various builds for distributions.
+Once installed, you should be able to go to System -> Utility Settings and change the UI Handler there.

 ## Building